Azure/Industrial-IoT/docs/opcvault-services-overview.md

 ### Azure Industrial IoT OPC Unified Architecture (OPC UA) Certificate Management Service

-This article gives an overview about the OPC UA Certificate Management Service in Azure and the core microservice called OPCVault.
+This article gives an overview about the OPC UA Certificate Management Service and the core microservice called OPCVault.

 ## Overview